c0rvidkn1ght/c0rvidkn1ght/README.md

 DNI LIST.
 (DO NOT INTERACT)

--Proshippers..... ewwwwww you support the following
+-Proshippers..... ewwwwww if you support the following

   -you support Illegal relationships (Pedophillia...or ANYTHING LIKE THAT!!!
 EWWWWW ): )